About Us

 Our Mission

-To create The AIDS Memorial to be a unifying national focal point to remember the lives of those lost to HIV & AIDS, linking the constellation of local memorials across the UK.
+To create The AIDS Memorial in London, linking the constellation of local memorials across the UK.
+We do this through:

 Inclusion